Programs > Brochure

 PROJECT 2: Changing Gender Roles Around the Globe

-Tapping into Facebook’s advertising platform, it is possible to obtain estimates of how many women (or men) in a given country and age group have an interest in any particular activities or areas.
+Tapping into Facebook’s and Google's advertising platform, it is possible to obtain estimates of how many women (or men) in a given country and age group have an interest in topics.
 With these estimates, one can build up a detailed profile showing how, say, the gender imbalance in cooking- or career-related interests changes across generations and across countries.
-These age-country specific interest profiles can then be combined with information on fertility rates.
+These age-country interest profiles can then be combined with information on fertility rates.
 The goal of this analysis is to better understand the driving forces behind demographic changes, such as new partnership models and decreasing birth rates.
-Your responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.
+Your responsibilities would include data collection and analysis, requiring at least some programming skills.
+Responsibilities would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.

 PROJECT 3: Your Own “Big Data for Development” Project Idea